GVenters/Privacy-Statements/jobs-scot.-nhs-uk.md

 Application forms that you can complete through this site may contain many of the above examples.

 ## What makes us think we can keep your information?
 (Legal Basis for Storing the Data)
-When you enter information on a form in the site, we are keeping your data because we believe that you have consented to us keeping it.
-This means that we think that the legal basis for keeping the data is your consent.
+The legal basis for us keeping the data on this site is your consent.
+Tjhis means that we store information because we believe that you have given consent for us to do so.

+Before we store personal information, we either ask for your consent or we state that by completing an action (for example, filling-in a form) that you give consent to us storing and processing your data.

 ## What do we think you have allowed us to store and what will we do with it?
-We keep personal information that we believe you have consented to.
-We use it for the purposes set out below.
+We use the information that we collect for the purposes set out below.

 If you complete an application then we believe:
 1. That you have allowed us to send on your application to the employers who are advertising jobs on this site.
 They will use the information for selection and recruitment of candidates seeking employment; for maintaining statistics on the fairness and equality of the recruitment process and, in the case of candidates who are successful in their applications, as part of their staff record.
 The actual employer that you send the information to is made clear in the advert for which you complete an application.